DataWithLawal/SQL-Practice-Problems-SQL-Server-Solutions/README.md

-# SQL-Practice-Problems-SQL-Server-Solutions
-SQL Practice Problems — SQL Server Solutions
+📘 SQL Practice Problems — SQL Server Solutions

-Overview
+🔍 Overview

 This repository contains production-quality SQL Server solutions to the problems in SQL Practice Problems by Sylvia Moestl Vasilik.

-It is not a dump of answers.
+It is not a collection of copied answers.

-It is a curated record of analytical reasoning, defensive SQL patterns, and performance-aware query design — the kind required in real analytics and data engineering work.
+It is a curated record of analytical reasoning, defensive SQL patterns, and performance-aware query design — the kind required in real analytics, BI, and data engineering work.

-The focus throughout is on:
+The emphasis throughout is on:

-Asking the right question
+Asking the right questions

 Choosing the correct data grain

 Writing clear, correct, and maintainable SQL

-Anticipating edge cases (NULLs, duplicates, datetime traps)
+Anticipating edge cases (NULLs, duplicates, datetime pitfalls)

-Thinking beyond syntax toward decision-ready insight
+Producing decision-ready insight, not just query output

-🎯 Purpose of This Repository
+🎯 Purpose

-This repository exists to demonstrate:
+This repository exists to demonstrate how SQL is used in real environments to:

-How to reason with relational data under real-world constraints
+Reason with relational data under ambiguity

-How analytical SQL supports business decisions

-How small design choices (joins, filters, grouping) materially affect results
+Translate business questions into analytical logic

+Avoid silent data errors caused by poor joins, filters, or grouping

-How to write SQL that is readable, explainable, and performant
+Write SQL that is explainable, testable, and scalable

-It is designed for:
+It is intended for:

 Data Analysts

 Data Engineers

-BI Developers
+BI / Analytics Engineers

-Anyone who wants to move from writing SQL to thinking in SQL
+Anyone aiming to move from writing SQL to thinking in SQL

 🗂️ Repository Structure
 sql-practice-problems-sql-server/